Greece: Dozens missing after migrant boat sinks

 Two coast guard patrol boats, a Greek navy vessel, an air force helicopter and at least three ships sailing nearby were participating in the search and rescue efforts, the coast guard said.

 The most common sea route for asylum-seekers from the Middle East, Asia and Africa has been from Turkey to nearby Greek islands.

-But with Greek authorities increasing patrols in the Aegean, and with reports that Turkey is summarily deporting people without allowing them to apply for asylum, many are now skirting the Greek islands and attempting to take the longer, more dangerous route directly to Italy.
+But with Greek authorities increasing patrols in the Aegean, and facing repeated and persistent reports of summarily deporting new arrivals to Turkey without allowing them to apply for asylum, many are now skirting the Greek islands and attempting to take the much longer, and more dangerous, route directly to Italy.
 Greek authorities deny they carry out illegal summary deportations of asylum-seekers.